-Several cities in Florida - including Orlando, Tampa, and Jacksonville - are listed as some of the best cities to buy a rental property for investment in 2021, according to Money Crashers.
-The publication analyzed key real estate investment data points including home value index, home price growth, rent index, and gross rent multiplier.
+Several cities in Florida - including Spring Hill near Tampa, Lehigh Acres near Fort Myers, and Palm Bay in Brevard County - are listed as some of the best cities to invest in real estate in 2022, according to Policygenius.
+The website analyzed key real estate investment data points including home value index, home price growth, rent index, and gross rent multiplier.

-Last year the market has been exceptionally good for investors, but is the Florida housing market still a smart investment for 2021?
+The market was exceptionally good for investors in 2021, but is the Florida housing market still a smart investment for 2022?

 It’s true that Florida has one of the hottest real estate markets in the country, and for good reason.
 The state is bordered by the Gulf of Mexico, the Atlantic Ocean, Alabama, and Georgia.

 Florida is an international tourist destination with year-round sunshine (earning the state its nickname “The Sunshine State”) with world-class theme parks.
 The economy is dynamic and diverse, with dozens of global business headquarters and a government that is both pro-business and pro-development.

 Read on to learn why the demand for buying and renting real estate in Florida could keep growing in 2022 and beyond.

 Florida has gained more than 2.7 million new residents since 2010, making the state the 3rd most populous after California and Texas.
 Home to over 21.5 million people, Florida’s population grew by 14.6% compared to one decade earlier.
 Over the next few years, Florida is projected to gain 845 new residents per day.

 Key Population Stats: